Ostantric/Vordt/README.md

 Debugging phase starts and somehow you need to see the incoming/outgoing data from the chip.

 Easiest way to do this is 7-segment displays or onboard LEDs.
 These are one the fastest feedback you can get.
-Project already has these but what if you have need 1000 screens ?
+Project already has these but what if you need 1000 screens ?

 Next, you try serial protocols to communicate, but then you will need a computer screen to read it.
 You will need to carry the computer and it needs to be attached all the time.